smatechnologies/azure-storage-java/docs/azure-storage.md

 AzureStorage.exe -sa MY_ACCOUNT -t containerdelete -cn *
 ```
 ### filearrival
-Can be used to monitor for the aarival of a file in a specific container.
-It should eb noted that before starting the task, any previous
+Can be used to monitor for the arrival of a file in a specific container.
+It should be noted that before starting the task, any previous
 existing versions of the file must be removed from the container.
+Wild cards are not supported for this function.

 Arguments | Description
 --------- | -----------
 **-t**  | Value is **filearrival**
 **-cn** | Required field for filearrival and consists of the name of the container that the file will be placed in.
+**-cp** | Optional field for filearrival and consists of the folder where the file will be placed in within the container.
-**-fn** | Required field for filearrival and consists of the name of the file.
+**-cf** | Required field for filearrival and consists of the name of the file.
 **-wt** | Required field for filearrival and consists of the maximum time in minutes to wait for the file.
 A value of 0 will wait indefinitely for the file to arrive.
 **-fs** | Required field for filearrival and consists of the time in seconds for the file size to be static to determine if the file aarival is complete.
 Default value is 5 seconds.
 **-pd** | Required field for filearrival and consists of the time in seconds to wait before the initial check.
 Default value is 5.